Hypfer/Valetudo/docs/_pages/general/rooting-instructions.md

 While it does not require soldering any wires, the way we get the SoC to let us boot from that live image requires pulling TPA 17 low, which is a test point found on the underside of the robots mainboard.
 This means that full disassembly including destruction of all warranty seals is required.

+For more in-depth information, check out [Dennis' talk at DEF CON 29](https://youtu.be/EWqFxQpRbv8?t=832).

 For this root you will need:
 * One of the listed NAND-based roborock vacuum robots
 * A laptop running linux with `sunxi-tools` installed